rosepearson/GeoFabrics/README.md

 ### Running a test

 Go to 'Run>Configuration per file...' and check the **The following directory** under **Working directory settings** and specify the root of the repository with no quotes.
-Doe this for each Python test file (usually one per test folder)
+Do this for each Python test file (usually one per test folder)

 `full\path\to\the\repository\root`